decredcommunity/events/reports/20191017-decred-meetup-morelia-mexico.md

 Swag:

-- T-shirts: 15 {how many distributed?}
+- T-shirts: 15 (All the T-shirts were distributed to the first 15 people who first arrived at the meetup).

 ## Goals